jdh11235/best_game_ever/README.md

 # Best Game Ever

-The pinnacle of gaming as we know it.
+The pinnacle of gaming as we know it!
+Seriously, this is the best game you've ever played.

 <http://git.io/bestgameever>